tomichj/tomichj.github.io/_posts/2019-02-25-tachyons-css.markdown

 [Tachyons.io] is a small, readable css toolkit that packs a huge amount of functionality into a tiny framework.
 I've been aware of tachyons for a couple of years, but never quite got around to using it.
 But now that I've started sing tachyons.io, I love it, and it's changed the way I think about CSS.
 I'll explain below what Tachyons does that's different, and why I think this approach has value.

-### The tachyons method
+### Typical CSS

-Most of us write CSS by defining a class, with media queries to redefine the class at different break points.
+Most of us write CSS by defining a class and then redefining that class with media queries to redefine the class at different break points.
 Like so:

 ```css
 h1 { ... }